The Hong Kong report – part #1

 No, it is my home.

-9. What is your vision of relations with China? (in context of „one country two systems”, how should it be organised? how do you understand this rule?)
+9. What is your vision of relations with China?

 We both get benefits from each other, China should have some control over Hong Kong, but it seems Hong Kong Liaison Office does not understand us.